white filler image

 The Government is responsible for making sure children’s rights are met.

-Every five years, New Zealand reports to the United Nations about what they are doing to make sure children’s rights are met.
+Every eight years, New Zealand reports to the United Nations about what they are doing to make sure children’s rights are met.
 The last time New Zealand reported to the Committee on the Rights of the Child (the Committee) was May 2015 in its fifth periodic report.

 What does the Sixth Report say?